AbdnBiomechEng/TechForParalysis/Code/Model/OptimalControl/FullModel/readme.md

 - Whether the movement starts and ends at the initial state kinematics
 - The initial (nodes) and final (maxnodes) number of nodes for Direct Collocation, and the factor to increase the number of nodes by (factor).
 For example, if nodes=5, maxnodes=23 and factor=2, we will run simulations with 5, 10 and 20 nodes.
 - IPOPT optimisation settings (max number of iterations, optimality and feasbility tolerances)
-- The initial guess, with options: "random", "mid", and if none of the above, assumed to be name of file with previous solution.
-A good choice for the last option is initial_state.mat.
+- The initial guess, with options: "random", "mid", "equilibrium" (which is the initial state) and if none of the above, assumed to be name of file with previous solution.
 - The weights of the terms in the cost function: Wdata (kinematic tracking), Weffort (minimization of muscle effort), Wscap (scapulo-thoracic gliding plane) and Whum (glenohumeral stability).
 Wscap and Whum are optional: if they are not included, scapular and humeral stability are hard constraints.
 - A csv file with the maximum muscle activations (default: max_act.csv).
 This is 1 for all muscles, unless we want to simulate muscle weakness.
 - The name of the output folder, which will be created if it does not already exist, and the name of the output files, which will be appended with the number of nodes. e.g. if the file name is "participant1", the output files will be called participant1_5, participant1_10, etc.